PaigeYang/Analysis-of-Electric-Vehicle-Adoption-in-Washington-State/README.md

 # IS833-Analyse-EVs-in-WA
-This project aims to deepdive into the EV market in the state of Washington
+This project aims to deep dive into the EV market in the state of Washington

+Teammates:
+Justin, Gitelman
+Minje (Lima), Kim
+Pei-Chun (Paige), Yang
+Raghav, Verma
+Su Min, Tan